Clarkson-Applied-Data-Science/2024_IA651_Crow_Diallo/README.md

 ### Results

 The GridSearchCV was applied to each classifier using the defined hyperparameter grids and cross-validation strategies.
+The scoring metric chosen for model evaluation was `balanced_accuracy`, rather than other options such as accuracy or F1-score.
+This decision was made because the dataset exhibited class imbalance, where some player positions were more represented than others.
+The `balanced_accuracy` metric accounts for this imbalance by computing the average of recall obtained on each class, thereby providing a more comprehensive assessment of model performance across all classes.
+This ensures that the model's ability to correctly identify players in less represented positions is equally weighted, leading to a more equitable evaluation of predictive performance.
 Below are the results from the model tuning:

 #### Support Vector Classifier (SVC)